gaus-fleet-lab/developer-documentation/docs/getting-started.md

 * Login to GAUS administration UI.

 * Follow instructions how to “Add Product” from the User Guide.
- User Guide is available in the upper bar in the Administration UI.
+ User Guide is available in the upper bar of the Administration UI.

-* When Product is created, you will get a product accessKey and secretKey to be used for on- boarding devices.
+* When a Product is created, you will get a product accessKey and secretKey to be used for on- boarding devices.
 Save the those values in a file called bootstrap.conf.

 In bootstrap.conf file, add also: